-Works of the composer were performed in various cities of Turkey, USA, Germany, Poland and Armenia to date.
+Works of the composer were performed in various cities of Türkiye, USA, Germany, Poland and Armenia to date.
 Among his compositions, “Roxana” Cello Concerto was performed for four times by renowned Turkish cellist Rahşan Apay and major orchestras in Turkey, and broadcasted nationwide on television.
 Katibim, for soprano and piano, was premiered at the 7th Festival of European Songs in Warsaw, Poland with soprano Ece İdil and pianist Metin Ülkü.
 It is also released in Ece İdil’s 2017 studio album “From the Balkans”.
 Mother, for string orchestra, commissioned by the Orchestra Ankara was premiered at the 32nd International Ankara Music Festival.
 Bridges of Light, a double-concerto for two alto saxophones and percussion orchestra, commissioned by Jewish-American saxophonist Allen Rippe, was premiered in 2011, in Memphis, TN under the composer’s own direction, and was dedicated to all the people who were losing their beloved ones in the Palestinian-Israeli conflict.
 Bridges of Light was also performed at the North American Saxophone Alliance (NASA) National Conference in Urbana, Illinois, USA in 2014.
 The Refuge, for alto & soprano saxophone, cello and piano, also commissioned by Allen Rippe, was premiered in 2017 in Tucson, AZ.
 It was inspired by Syrian refugees and was dedicated to whoever in the history of the world was forced to leave their beloved country because of a devastating war.
 Istanbul, for two Turkish traditional instruments (kemençe and kanun) and a mixed ensemble, was commissioned by internationally acclaimed Hezarfen Ensemble, for its five-year European Research Council project, “Beyond East and West: Developing and Documenting an Evolving Transcultural Practice” and was premiered by the ensemble at Guitar+Microtonal Festival in 2017, in Fulda, Germany.

 Among the performers of the composer are such groups and orchestras as, Istanbul Cemal Reşit Rey Symphony Orchestra, Bursa Region State Symphony Orchestra, Antalya State Symphony Orchestra, Philharmonia Istanbul, Hezarfen Ensemble, Luna Nova New Music Ensemble, Istanbul Modern Music Ensemble (IMME), Trio Kuvars Viyolet, Orchestra Ankara, Istanbul Chamber Orchestra, Orchestra Istanbul and such prominent conductors as Rengim Gökmen, Burak Tüzün, İbrahim Yazıcı, Vladimir Altchuler, Kamran İnce, Hakan Şensoy, Oğuzhan Balcı and such distinguished performers as Allen Rippe, Ece İdil, Rahşan Apay, Cana Gürmen, Bülent Evcil, Jerfi Aji and Sabri Tuluğ Tırpan.

-Armağan Durdağ was born in 1981 in Istanbul, Turkey.
+Armağan Durdağ was born in 1981 in Istanbul, Türkiye.
 Throughout his middle and high school years, he studied piano with Mert Bilginer.
 After graduating from high school, he studied Western classical music theory, orchestration, advanced jazz harmony, big band arranging, and traditional Turkish music maqam theory with Nail Yavuzoğlu.
 Pursuing his Bachelor of Arts degree in Music Technologies at the Turkish Music State Conservatory in Istanbul Technical University, he graduated as the top-performing student within the Department of Music Technologies.
 He went to Washington, DC, USA, where he studied piano and composition with Jeffery Watson, and orchestral conducting with A.Scott Wood at Washington Conservatory of Music.
-While living there, he made the string orchestrations for Faces & Places, a 2009 jazz album by renowned Turkish composer and pianist Fahir Atakoğlu which was a candidate for a Grammy nomination.
-In recognition of this contribution of his, Durdağ is currently keeping “Grammy voting membership” right at the Recording Academy which is the organization giving out the Grammy awards.
+While living there, he wrote the string orchestrations for Faces & Places, a 2009 jazz album by renowned Turkish-American composer and pianist Fahir Atakoğlu, hosting an all-star ensemble of Grammy winning jazz musicians.
+The album charted at #1 on the JazzWeek‘s World Music Charts.